Lab 8: Geospatial visualizations

 Step 5.2: Reactivity

-Now that we’ve added our static HTML and CSS, let’s connect it with our code by having the slider update a variable that we can use to filter the data and outputting the currently selected time in the <time> element.
+Now that we’ve added our static HTML and CSS, let’s connect it with our code by having the slider update a variable that we can use to filter the data and to show the currently selected time in the <time> element.

-First, let’s create a variable to hold the slider value, called timeFilter, that we initialize to -1 so that no filtering is done by default.
+First, let’s create a variable to hold the slider value, called timeFilter, that we initialize (outside any function) to -1 so that no filtering is done by default.

 let timeFilter = -1;